The number pi has an evil twin

 So you are technically correct, you literally cannot post these things on Twitter.

-• foogazi 10 months ago
+• foogazi a year ago

 > Why does this guy think it's acceptable to bitterly insult so many people,